opencomputeproject/onie/docs/design-spec/powerpc_nos_interface.rst

 PowerPC Interface Details
 *************************

-This section describes the PowerPC specific methods used to implement the NOS interface.
+This section describes the PowerPC-specific methods used to implement the NOS interface.
 See the :ref:`nos_interface` section for more about the NOS interface.

 PowerPC Adding Kernel Command Arguments
 ---------------------------------------

-In the case of U-Boot and Linux the user can set additional kernel command line arguments by setting the ``onie_debugargs`` U-Boot environment variable.
+In the case of U-Boot and Linux, the user can set additional kernel command line arguments by setting the ``onie_debugargs`` U-Boot environment variable.